zephyrcore/MeetingTax/samples/README.md

 - A fragmented day for Ada on 2026-09-07: six short meetings scattered from 09:00 to 16:00 so that no free stretch reaches two hours.
+- A protected day on 2026-09-08: a single short meeting leaves a long uninterrupted block.
+- Meetings that fill exact 30 and 60 minute slots, so the load report can count meetings that could plausibly have been shorter.